-Below is a table of data (current as of October 31, 2014) regarding claims subject to the HB 3 dispute resolutions.
+Below is a table of data (as of December 31, 2014) regarding claims subject to the HB 3 dispute resolutions.

 Disputed HB 3 Claims

 Dispute Frequency Type of Dispute

-Total Claims Disputed Claims % of Disputed Claims Appraisals Suits LORs - Not in Appraisal Mediation TDI & Other Complaints
+Total Claims Disputed Claims % of Disputed Claims Appraisals Suits LORs - Not in Appraisal Mediation TDI & Other Complaints Public Adjusters Subrogation

-14,996 177 1% 87 16 27 11 14
+15,355 226 1% 91 17 24 9 14 69 2

-\ A single disputed claim may have more than one type of dispute.
+^{} A single disputed claim may have more than one type of dispute.

 The table above represents information for all HB 3 claims filed since inception of HB 3 in late 2011.
-Dispute frequency tracks the total number of HB 3 claims, the number of claims in which the policyholder is disputing the claims disposition for any reason, and the ratio of disputed claims to total claims.
+Dispute frequency tracks the total number of HB 3 claims, and the number and percentage of all HB 3 claims in which the policyholder is disputing the claims disposition for any reason.